How to make healthier meals

 Combine these ideas with the nutrition action plan designed for people recovering from a heart attack, to help you eat healthily.

-- Use ricotta cheese whipped with a little icing sugar, fruit or reduced fat milk instead of cream.
+- Use ricotta cheese whipped with a little icing sugar, fruit or milk instead of cream.

-- cottage cheese blended with reduced fat milk - add a little lemon juice or vinegar to make it more ‘sour’ (acidic) if you like.
+- cottage cheese blended with milk - add a little lemon juice or vinegar to make it more ‘sour’ (acidic) if you like.

 - Use a small amount of grated parmesan cheese instead of grated cheddar – it gives more flavour and you don’t need to use as much.

-- Mix grated reduced fat cheese with oats, bread crumbs or wheat germ to make toppings for casseroles, gratins and baked dishes.
+- Mix grated cheese with oats, bread crumbs or wheat germ to make toppings for casseroles, gratins and baked dishes.